Skip to main content

 Initialize and use

 Initialize Latitude without an instrumentations array.
 The Vercel AI SDK emits its own OpenTelemetry spans.
-Set experimental_telemetry.isEnabled to true on your AI SDK calls.
+Pass latitude.getTracer("vercelai") to the AI SDK telemetry config on each call.

 import { Latitude, capture } from "@latitude-data/telemetry"